SajinaPK/AWS_Learning/Solution_Architect/01_OverView.md

   - AWS CodeDeploy deploys content that is stored in a source repository, according to the configuration rules you specify.
   - Blue/Green deployment is one of the deployment types that CodeDeploy supports
   - CodeDeploy is not meant to distribute traffic across instances

+**AWS Resource Access Manager (AWS RAM)**

+- is a service that enables you to easily and securely share AWS resources with any AWS account or within your AWS Organization.